sahilthombare/Java-Project-1/README.md

 # Java-Project-1

-This repo contains the project made in  java programming language -> " Website Credentials Manager "
+" Website Credentials Manager "

 1. The "Website Credentials Manager" is a Java project that utilizes the concepts of Java Swing and file  handling to store  and manage website information, including the website name , username ,